shruthits02/Python_project/README.md

   <img src="https://github.com/shruthits02/Python_project/assets/147556178/47d9435e-9a6d-4b31-9fa6-d2b4746d72c4">
 </p>

-## :cinema: Distribution of Movie Genres Analysis with Visualization :bar_chart:
+##  Distribution of Movie Genres Analysis with Visualization

 In this analysis, we explore the distribution of movie genres within a dataset of movies.
 Our goal is to visualize the prevalence of different genres in the dataset, providing insights into the diversity of movie categories.
 The dataset includes a list of movie titles, each associated with one or more genres.